If you find that you must surrender your pet to the Humane Society of Ashland County for adoption, here are some things to know:

 Unfortunately, the Humane Society of Ashland County cannot accept dogs or cats with a history of aggression towards people and/or other animals.
 Dogs and cats in declining health (kidney or liver failure, parvo, canine or feline distemper, feline leukemia or AIDS, etc.) may also be declined.
 The Humane Society of Ashland County has the right to decline the intake of any animal for any reason.

-A minimal fee of $25 will be assessed for each animal surrendered to the Humane Society of Ashland County.
-The $25 fee covers only a portion of the average $165 (dogs) and $75 (cats) it costs the Humane Society of Ashland County to care for each animal.
+A nominal fee of $25 will be assessed for each animal surrendered to the Humane Society of Ashland County.
+The $25 fee covers only a portion of the average costs the Humane Society of Ashland County incurs to care for each animal.
 Donations in excess of the $25 are greatly encouraged and appreciated as the Humane Society of Ashland County does not receive government funding, is not a United Way agency, and is not affiliated with any national humane organizations.
 While tax dollars help pay for your local animal control, they do not benefit the Humane Society of Ashland County.
 As the Humane Society of Ashland County is a private, nonprofit 501(c)(3) organization, a surrender fee is critical to helping us care for the animals that come to us daily.

 If you find a stray, please make every effort to take him or her to the local animal control for the area in which you found the animal.
 This will help ensure the best possible chance of the pet being reunited with his or her guardian who may already be calling or visiting that shelter.

 Any further questions can be emailed to firstname.lastname@example.org